beffyd/Milestone-Project/README.md

 https://imgur.com/a/ZW2LPfn

-please note, all checks passed aside from  2errors on birthday_packages page and weddings packages page "end div tag seen but there were open elements and "unclosed form element however could absolutely not remove without breaking the page.
+please note, all checks passed aside from  2errors on birthday_packages page and weddings packages page "end div tag seen but there were open elements" and "unclosed form element" however could absolutely not remove without breaking the page.

 ## Bugs fixed: